joekabucho/savanna-tech-azure-drift-detector/README.md

-#Savanna Tech  Azure Drift Detector
+# BlindspotX Azure Drift Detector

 A Flask-based web application that monitors and detects configuration changes (drift) in Azure resources.
 The application helps identify potential security risks and configuration changes in your Azure infrastructure.